 Chilangolandia is slang for Mexico City, one of the largest urban centres in the world and my second home.
 I love this city as much as it infuriates me, and in this travelogue I want to share my fascination and frustrations as a traveller, researcher, and resident of the capital.
-The following ongoing reflections (check back for more) are based upon my mental, visual, and written “field notes” between 2003 and the present.
+The following reflections are based upon my mental, visual, and written “field notes” between 2003 and the present.
 My aim is to capture how Mexico—its people, food, customs, and material culture—has transformed me as an individual together with my understanding of the past.
-Encounters with everyday objects, getting married, working on construction projects, taking public transportation, observing religious and civic festivals, obtaining my son’s birth certificate, and entering the interior of Catholic shrines has all forced me to reconsider my vision of history and what it means to be human.
+Encounters with everyday objects, getting married, working on construction projects, taking public transportation, observing religious and civic festivals, obtaining my son’s birth certificate, and entering the interior of Catholic shrines have all forced me to reconsider my vision of history and what it means to be human.
 Mexico City is indeed wonderfully layered in “thick description” for the attentive ethnographer and rich in culinary pleasures for the weary traveller.

 I. THE TIGER OF THE NORTH

 With a few dollars earned from my paper route and masonry work with my father, I set my sights on a porcelain souvenir: a statue of a tiger that, for some reason, I have been unable to part with.
 I had it in my room as decoration for a time and then my mother used it as a door stopper.
 When I finally got married and moved out of my parents’ home, the tiger accompanied me to our apartment on Garnet Street where it watched over the garage and collected its fair share of dust.
 And then when we finally bought our first home on Dolphin Circle, the beast escorted us to the north end of St. Catharines.
 It now stands on guard in the shed, shinning its teeth at me every time I take out the lawn mower to cut the grass.
 The dictator Porfirio Díaz, as he departed Mexico for exile in Europe, is claimed to have said that “Madero has released a tiger, let us see if he can control it.”
 I am still trying to control mine.

 II.
 FORTY-FIVE TOPES